ShenaoW/shenaow.github.io/_pages/about.md

 - [18 Jul 2023] Our paper on WeChat AppSecret Leaks is accepted by ASE 2023.

-- [25 Jun 2023] I receive my B.S. degree at Xidian University. :)
+- [25 Jun 2023] I receive my B.Eng. degree at Xidian University. :)

 - [16 May 2023] I give a presentation at the first [Cyber Security Innovation Forum in Wuhan](https://epaper.hubeidaily.net/pc/content/202305/17/content_224970.html), with a topic of “Research on Permission Abuse in Android Apps”.